Remi-Godin/Remi-Godin/README.md

 ## About me
-Hihgly motivated software engineering students with a passion for tackling tough challenges.
+Highly motivated software engineering student with a passion for tackling tough challenges.
 With 10 years of experience in the industrial automation field, I bring with me a strong focus on safety and robustness, complemented by proven project manage- ment and leadership skills.